PG&E Accessibility Redesign

 Our site map needed to contain a visual vocabulary to account for several important factors affecting pages and how they connected and related to each other.
-We weren't designing the authenticated side of the experience, but still needed to document where we linked to the authenticated page, it was important to our developers to know which pages had forms and interactive elements, and we wanted to be careful to indicate where we were capturing links repeated elsewhere in the experience.
+We weren't designing the authenticated side of the experience, but still needed to document where we linked to the authenticated pages, it was important to our developers to know which pages had forms and interactive elements, and we wanted to be careful to indicate where links repeated elsewhere in the experience.

 Once each batch of wireframes was complete, I worked closely with the visual design team to make sure learnings from our dev team, content team, and client review were preserved.
 We additionally spent a great deal of attention to considering whether the components were designed with accessibility and mobile approaches in mind.